Dr Charlotte Pearson

 - Senior Lecturer (Urban Studies)

-Other recent work has examined the implementation of different models of personalisation in social care and health across the UK and the impact new directives for integrated services.
-I have also completed studies looking at the impact of benefit changes on the lives of disabled people and new transition funds for young disabled people.
+In other recent work, I have explored the impact of COVID-19 on disabled people and have a long-term interest in examining the implementation of different models of personalisation in social care.
+I have also completed studies looking at the impact of benefit changes on the lives of disabled people over the life course.

 Disability Benefits Consortium

 Exploring the implementation of health and social care integration in Scotland (PI)